pytask-dev/pytask/docs/source/how_to_guides/how_to_write_a_plugin.md

   time.
 - Make a list of hooks you want to implement.
 Think about how this plugin relates to functionality defined in pytask and other plugins.
-Maybe skim the documentation on {ref}`pluggy` to see whether there is advanced pattern which makes your implementation easier.
+Maybe skim the documentation on [pluggy](../explanations/pluggy.md) to see whether there is advanced pattern which makes your implementation easier.
 - File an issue on [Github](https://github.com/pytask-dev/pytask) and make a proposal for your plugin to get feedback from other developers.
 Your proposal should be concise and explain what problem you want to solve and how.